 Development of smart TTI-labels indicating risk of Vibrio growth in fresh molluscan shellfish for human consumption.

-Oysters were harvested in Long Island Sound outside the town Norwalk by a local oyster producer.
-At harvest the oysters close up and during storage on boat deck the temperature inside oysters quickly rise to levels where Vibrio species have high or very high growth rates and within in a number of hours, can reach several doublings constituting a significant health risk when consumed raw.
+Growth of Vibrio spp. in shellfish after harvest is a typical time-temperature relationship which can be used as a predictive model for growth of Vibrio species.
+Vitsab has developed suitable TTI-formulations together with FDA researchers and with Kristin Derosia-Banik, State of Connecticut, Department of Agriculture, Bureau of Aquaculture and Laboratory services.
+During the summer of 2015 several formulations were used during harvest.
+The oysters were harvested in Long Island Sound outside the town Norwalk by a local oyster producer.
+At harvest the oysters close up and during storage on boat deck the temperature inside oysters quickly rise to levels where Vibrio species have high or very high growth rates and can within in a number of hours, reach several doublings composing a significant health risk when consumed raw.
+It was suggested by Kristin Derosia-Banik to the oyster growers to use some kind of temperature control during harvest trying to minimize Vibrio counts.

-In the present oyster harvest study the Shellstock TTI-labels, indicated if Vibrio spp. growth have exceeded either one or three doublings proving that these Shellstock-TTIs are a useful and powerful tool in validating improved handling and cooling procedures.
+In the present oyster harvest study using the Vibrio-Oyster TTI-labels, designed to indicate if Vibrio spp. growth have exceeded either one or three doublings, clearly indicate that these Vibrio-TTIs are a useful and powerful tool in validating improved handling and cooling procedures.
+The developed TTI-labels are also a perfect means to monitor the further distribution from oyster’s harvester/producer out to customers, locally as well as for longer national transports.